kls2177/Climate-and-Geophysical-Data-Analysis/chapters/Week8/epilogue.md

 * [Introduction to Earth and Environmental Data Science][ldeo]
 * [Earth Lab][earthlab]
+* [Project Pythia][prjpyth]

-There are also several other python packages that are really useful for analyzing climate and geophysical data sets:
+There are also several other python packages that are really useful for analyzing climate and geophysical data sets, including:

 * [xarray][xray]
 * [pandas][pds]
+* [xclim][xclm]
+* [rioxarray][rio]

-Finally, beyond python, there are several very useful tools for processing large climate data sets:
+Finally, beyond python, there are several very useful tools for processing large climate data sets, including:

 * [NetCDF Operators][nco]
 * [Climate Data Operators][cdo]